saforem2/intro-hpc-bootcamp-2025/docs/content/01-neural-networks/1-mnist/index.md

 - [Homework](#homework)
 - [Homework solution](#homework-solution)

+> [!NOTE]
+>
+> Content for this tutorial has been modified from content originally
+> written by:
+>
-Author: Marieme Ngom, adapting materials from Bethany Lusch, Asad Khan, Prasanna Balaprakash, Taylor Childers, Corey Adams, Kyle Felker, and Tanwi Mallick.
+> Marieme Ngom, Bethany Lusch, Asad Khan, Prasanna Balaprakash, Taylor
+> Childers, Corey Adams, Kyle Felker, and Tanwi Mallick

 This tutorial will serve as a gentle introduction to neural networks and deep learning through a hands-on classification problem using the MNIST